Jyotirao Phule: Women's welfare

-Phule watched how untouchables were not permitted to pollute anyone with their shadows and that they had to attach a broom to their backs to wipe the path on which they had traveled.
 He saw young widows shaving their heads, refraining from any sort of joy in their life.
-He saw how untouchable women had been forced to dance naked.
-He made the decision to educate women by witnessing all these social evils that encouraged unequality.
+He made the decision to educate women by witnessing all these social evils that encouraged inequality.
 He began with his wife, every afternoon, Jyotirao sat with his wife Savitribai Phule and educated her when she went to the farms where he worked, to bring him his meal.
 He sent his wife to get trained at a school.
 The husband and wife set up India's first girls' school in Vishrambag Wada, Pune, in 1848.

 He championed widow remarriage and started a home for dominant caste pregnant widows to give birth in a safe and secure place in 1863.
 His orphanage was established in an attempt to reduce the rate of infanticide.

 In 1863, Pune witnessed a horrific incident.
 A Brahmin widow named Kashibai got pregnant and her attempts at abortion didn't succeed.
 She killed the baby after giving it birth and threw it in a well, but her act came to light.
 She had to face punishment and was sentenced to jail.
 This incident greatly upset Phule and hence, along with his longtime friend Sadashiv Ballal Govande and Savitribai, he started an infanticide prevention centre.
 Pamphlets were stuck around Pune advertising the centre in the following words: "Widows, come here and deliver your baby safely and secretly.
 It is up to your discretion whether you want to keep the baby in the centre or take it with you.
 This orphanage will take care of the children [left behind]."
 The Phule couple ran the infanticide prevention centre until the mid-1880s.

 Phule tried to eliminate the stigma of social untouchability surrounding the exploited castes by opening his house and the use of his water well to the members of the exploited castes.